UK Finance Glossary

 - LTA — Lifetime Allowance

 - The maximum pension pot you could build up before paying a tax charge.
-Abolished from April 2024, replaced by the Lump Sum Allowance (£268,275) and Lump Sum and Death Benefit Allowance (£1,073,100).
+Abolished from April 2024, replaced by the Lump Sum Allowance (£268,275 tax-free cash) and Lump Sum and Death Benefit Allowance (£1,073,100).

 - LTV — Loan to Value

 - The ratio of your mortgage to the property value, expressed as a percentage.
-Lower LTV generally means better mortgage rates (e.g. 60% LTV is lower risk than 95%).
+Lower LTV generally means better mortgage rates.
+A 60% LTV (40% deposit) attracts the best rates; 95% LTV (5% deposit) is available but significantly more expensive.

 N